“I have soft teeth… It’s a genetic thing.”

 How could the great Creator screw up our teeth so bad?

 Obviously, modern dentistry was failing to heal cavities.

 I couldn’t take it any more and just said, “No!”

 No more drilling, no more filling and no more billing!
 I was ready to heal and remineralize my teeth naturally, from the inside-out.

-Earlier in his career, after he performed a root canal on his son, his son died.
+Early in his career, after performing a root canal on his son, his son died.